Mattie112/FactoriGOChatBot/README.md

 If you don't have a build environment:
 Run: `docker-compose run --rm builder` then copy/paste the commands listed above

+In order to build a docker image, first run the commands above and then:
+- `docker build -t mattie112/factorigo-chat-bot:latest`
+- `docker push mattie112/factorigo-chat-bot:latest`

 ## Extra data supported:

 - Research started / finished